popo26/IOD-Module10-Labs/Exercise1 - Part2/Instruction.md

-## Exercise 1(Page16)
+## Exercise 2

-Try creating your own EC2 ubuntu instance on AWS, following the steps in the previous slides.
-Remember to create only a free tier server so that AWS does not charge you anything for your instance.
+Try creating your own GitHub Actions for your Nodejs application and try creating a running CI/CD pipeline for your application that updates your Dockerhub image automatically when new commits are made.

+---> Please find my work at: [IOD-Lab10-Part1-Exercise2-GitHub-Action](https://github.com/popo26/IOD-Lab10-Part1-Exercise2-GitHub-Action)